 What is crucial for buildings that utilise smart devices and unify their technology is risk mitigation.
 Security and privacy are key issues, as the quantity of personal data collected could prove to be incredibly valuable and damaging if made accessible to potential cyber hackers.
-Systems you have in place that monitor personnel for example will store data on who is located where within the building, as well as when they have left.
-This tracking may prove useful to managing your workforce but can also leading to a potential breach of security.
-From a privacy perspective documents could be accessed and from a potentially fatal perspective, lifts could be hacked, or the building a target for terrorism.
+Systems you have in place that monitor personnel, for example, will store data on who is located where within the building, as well as when they have left.
+This tracking may prove useful in managing your workforce but can also lead to a potential breach of security.
+From a privacy perspective, documents could be accessed, and from a potentially fatal perspective, lifts could be hacked, or the building a target for terrorism.

 As mentioned there are endless possibilities to what and how organisations can connect their devices, from tracking and monitoring trends, to turning off switches and initiating protocol.
 What we are asking for is connected sensors and smart devices to think independently, making decisions without our input and to perform an action based on inputted criteria.
 There is a vulnerability to this in terms of hacking, as the server you use can provide access to these decisions.